gbramirez/JPACRUDProject/README.md

 ### Lessons Learned

-In this project, I learned how to manipulate mySQL databases using a web interface.
+In this project, I learned how to manipulate mySQL databases using a web interface. <br>

 The most important lesson I learned was how to create a database using MySQL Workbench and how to create, update, and delete items from said database.